xen-troops/moulin/docs/user-reference.rst

 repo fetcher
 ^^^^^^^^^^^^

-`repo` fetcher used to download code using Google's `repo` tool.
+`repo` fetcher is used to download code using Google's `repo` tool.
 Full list of supported options:

 .. code-block:: yaml